 Pre-sessional courses in English are available.

-If you are from a country not recognised as an English speaking country by the United Kingdom Vis and Immigration (UKVI), please before making your application.
+If you're from a country not recognised as an English speaking country by the United Kingdom Visa and Immigrations (UKVI), please get in touch before making your application.

 Pre-Masters preparation course